-The nerve damage of the upper limb and the hands can be localised any one of the following: cervical spine, median nerve, ulnar nerve, radial nerve or the brachial plexus.
+The nerve damage of the upper limb and the hands can be localized to any one of the following: cervical spine, median nerve, ulnar nerve, radial nerve, or the brachial plexus.

 What can cause damage to the nerves of the hand?

 There are several reasons for nerve injury.
-Nerves in the upper limb could be stretched, crushed or compressed.
-Sometimes a tumour in the nerve fibre can affect the function of it.
+Nerves in the upper limb could be stretched, crushed, or compressed.
+Sometimes a tumor in the nerve fiber can affect its function of it.
 Inflammation associated with chronic illnesses like diabetes can also cause damage to the nerves.